oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-explorer-gui/log-explorer-gui.md

 6. **Main panel**, where the visualization outputs appear above the results of the query.

->**Note:** The main panel would be empty, before you set up any log ingestion, which you will perform in the next lab.
+>**Note:** The main panel is empty till you set up log ingestion, which will be performed in the next lab.

 ## Acknowledgements